George McGovern 1972 presidential campaign: Democratic National Convention

 Eagleton was relatively unknown to many of the delegates.
 This, along with the inexperience of many of the delegates who were wary after the protracted infighting, caused the vice presidential balloting to become almost a farce.
-In addition to Eagleton, the delegates insisted on nominating seven other candidates for vice president, including Senator Mike Gravel of Alaska, former Massachusetts Governor Endicott Peabody and Farenthold.
+In addition to Eagleton, the delegates insisted on nominating seven other candidates for vice president, including Senator Mike Gravel of Alaska, former Massachusetts Governor Endicott Peabody, and Farenthold.
 By the time the roll call finally began, the delegates were in a prankish mood, casting ballots for the fictional Archie Bunker, Martha Beall Mitchell, New Mexico Lt.
 Governor Roberto Mondragon, and CBS-TV's Roger Mudd.

 With hundreds of delegates either actively supporting Nixon or angry at McGovern for one reason or another, the vote was thus chaotic, with votes scattered over 70 candidates.
 The eventual winner was Eagleton, who accepted the nomination despite not personally knowing McGovern very well, and privately disagreeing with many of McGovern's policies.

-Eventually, Eagleton secured the nomination but the last-day-of-school atmosphere of the proceedings dragged out the process.
-When Eagleton was at last confirmed, it was 1:40 a.m.
-This delay forced the acceptance speeches of the candidates to be given well past the television prime time hours; McGovern and Eagleton delivered their acceptance speeches at around 3 a.m.
-This probably hurt the McGovern campaign by not creating the so-called "convention bounce."
+Eventually, Eagleton secured the nomination, but the last-day-of-school atmosphere of the proceedings dragged out the process.
+When Eagleton was at last confirmed, it was 1:40 am (01:40 ET).
+This delay forced the acceptance speeches of the candidates to be given well past the television prime time hours; McGovern and Eagleton delivered their acceptance speeches at around 3 am (03:00 ET).
+This probably hurt the McGovern campaign by not creating the so-called "convention bounce".

-General election campaign 1972
+General election campaign, 1972

 Party disunity

 The McGovern Commission changes to the convention rules marginalized the influence of establishment Democratic figures (some of whom had lost the nomination to McGovern).
 Many refused to support him, with some switching their support to the incumbent President Richard Nixon through a campaign effort called "Democrats for Nixon".
 This also had the effect of leaving the McGovern campaign at a significant disadvantage in funding compared to Nixon.

 In addition, McGovern was repeatedly attacked by associates of Nixon, including the infamous Watergate break-in, which eventually led to Nixon's resignation in 1974.